A paperfolding paradise

 The text mentions the possibility of adding a rectangular awning to this design.

 In 'La Campana Catalana' of 29th April 1908, printed in Barcelona, in a cartoon featuring various paperfolding designs by Apeles Mestres, headed 'Fantasias' and 'Idili de paper'.
+This pictorial story had previously been published in his Llibre Vert III in 1883.

 As 'El carro con toldo' (The wagon with awning) in 'El Mundo de Papel' by Dr Nemesio Montero, which was published by G Miranda in Edicions Infancia in Valladolid in 1939.